GOFIRST/gofirst-docs/todos/WishList2014.md

   separate feature branches (see [Feature Branch Workflow][fbranch] for more details).
 This should prevent the commits from getting messed up and interfering with each other, whatever that means.

+* Improve error and exceptional-condition handling.
+That is, actually implement it.
+The robot software should ultimately be designed with robustness in mind;
+  correctness is a secondary concern.

 ##Hopefully##
 * Platform-independent code: Modify the codebase so none of it depends on Unix-